jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="fields-noyesmaybe" %}

-### Multiple-choice fields

-<a name="fields checkboxes"></a>`datatype: checkboxes` will show the
+### <a name="fields checkboxes"></a>Multiple-choice fields

-[`choices`](#choices) list as checkboxes.
+`datatype: checkboxes` will show the [`choices`](#choices) list as checkboxes.
 The variable will be a dictionary with items set to true or false depending on whether the option was checked.
 No validation is done to see if the user selected at least one, regardless of the value of `required`.

 {% include side-by-side.html demo="fields-checkboxes" %}